godspeedsystems/gs-documentation/docs/microservices-framework/guide/get-started.md

 ### **Step 1: Install Godspeed**
 <!-- #### **Windows/Linux:** -->
-1. **Ensure Node.js and Npm is installed**:
+1. **Ensure Node.js, Npm and Git is installed**:
-   - Verify Node.js and npm versions by running the following commands:
+   - Verify versions by running the following commands:
      ```bash
      node -v
      npm -v
+     git -v
      ```
    - You should see something like `v18.x.x` for Node.js and `8.x.x` or higher for npm.
-   If Node.js is not installed, download and install it from [nodejs.org](https://nodejs.org/).
+   If Node.js is not installed, download and install it first.

 2. **Install Godspeed globally**:
    - Run this command to install the Godspeed meta-framework: